Follow along to learn everything you need about the Duke University essays, including prompts, tips, and examples.

 So next time it rains, step outside.
 Close your eyes.
 Hear the symphony of millions of water droplets.
 And enjoy the moment.”

 If you cannot think of anything to write about in an optional essay, it might be a good sign that you should leave it blank.
-If you have ideas but are feeling stuck, try taking a break from brainstorming.
+If you have ideas but are stuck, try taking a break from brainstorming.

-The Duke supplemental essays ask you to hone in on your academic interests, tell a story about your diverse experiences, and reflect on your sexual and gender identities.
+The Duke essays ask you to hone in on your academic interests, tell a story about your diverse experiences, and reflect on your sexual and gender identities.
 You should start researching and planning your essay as soon as possible, giving yourself enough time to develop your ideas.